Blog Series

 Companies with large media archives need AI auto-tagging to ease the lift in accurately and quickly tagging all their digitized content.
 Without it, they would have to hire a team of interns and use employees to tag this content manually, which would take:

-• Months of not more than a year to complete
+• Months if not more than a year to complete

 • A lot of overhead to maintain the team for the duration of the project

-• Potentially lead to inaccuracies with so many people touching the assets
+• Potential inaccuracies with so many people touching the assets

 Media companies across industries, from sports teams and federations to film studios and news organizations, have years of content that they have accumulated over the years.
 Most don’t have a complete inventory of their content and struggle to take advantage of their content because it’s hard to find assets and takes a long time to resurface them.